lukasborawski/bigos/README.md

 The path for icons font face is the same as for normal custom used font faces.
 By default: `../font`.

+Additionally icons can have strokes.
+You can enable them by using control variable `$font-icons-stroke`.
+Change their appearance by changing `$font-icons-stroke-size` and `$font-icons-stroke-color` variables.

 ---

 ## Changelog